Clarithromycin is a prescription medicine. It's important to take it as advised by your doctor.

-Clarithromycin tablets come in 250mg or 500mg strengths.
-The granules come in 125mg or 250mg sachets.
+Clarithromycin tablets come in strengths of 250mg or 500mg.
 The liquid comes in strengths of 125mg in 5ml or 250mg in 5ml.

-The usual dose of clarithromycin is 250mg to 500mg twice a day, although the dose may be lower for children or if you have kidney problems.
+The usual dose of clarithromycin is 250mg to 500mg twice a day, although the dose may be lower for children.

 If your doctor prescribes slow-release tablets, the usual dose is 500mg once a day.
-Sometimes the dose is higher for more severe infections.
-These tablets release the medicine slowly, which means that 1 dose a day is enough.
+Sometimes a higher dose of 1g once a day is used in severe infections.

 Try to take your medicine at the same time every day.